 Students should be aware of the fact that the Czech educational system is quite different than the one in the U.S. and that to be successful, students must be self-motivated, willing to learn independently and participate actively in class.

 - Enroll in a Czech language course (CZEC 1001 PRA), this is a required course

 The program includes site visits to a number of locations in Prague as well as field trips to Bohemia and Moravia.
 The International Students Club organizes additional activities to promote cultural exchange between CIEE and Charles University students.

 Students have two options that are spread around Prague: homestay or shared apartment.
-Living with a host family is often the best way for students to become immersed in local culture, to practice their newly acquired language skills and to get to know Prague as locals do.
+Living with a host family is often the best way for students to become immersed in the local culture, to practice their newly acquired language skills, and to get to know Prague as locals do.
 The shared apartments are in apartment buildings or houses, students share an apartment with other American CIEE students and at most one Czech buddy, and other apartments are occupied by Czechs.

 Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the student's participation in the program.
 This includes a program specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
 There is also an orientation session lead by the CIIS office on culture shock, and what to expect, as well as safety and security while abroad.
-You will also participate an online orientation provided by CIEE.
+You will also participate in an online orientation provided by CIEE.